-Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of judgements, for example in relation to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and the expected returns on pension fund assets.
+Itam Uncertainties Effect if actual requite differ from Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of judgements, for example in relation to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and the expected returns on pension fund assets.
 The fund engages an Actuary to provide expert advice on these assumptions.
-The impact on net liabilities of changes to the principal assumptions is shown in Note 16 Financial Assets and Liabilities measured at fair value When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets, their fair value is measured using recognised valuation techniques but as these investments are not publically listed there is a degree of estimation involved in the valuation.
+Financial Assets and Liabilities measured at fair value When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets, their fair value is measured using recognised valuation techniques but as these investments are not publically listed there is a degree of estimation involved in the valuation.
 There is significant level of assumption in the valuation for Level 3 assets.
 This is explained in Note 13 Investment expenses deducted from capital Quantification of investment management expenses deducted from the capital value of investments involves asking the relevant managers for information and only some of this information can be independently verified.
-Where the charges relate to an investment as a whole, an estimate is made of the costs applicable to the holding owned by Fife Council Pension Fund.
-There is a risk that the cost of investment management expenses deducted from capital may be under or overstated.
-However, as the costs are included in the fund account by adjusting the change in market value of investments, any inaccuracy in the cost estimate will not change the reported net change in the fund for the year.
+Where the charges relate to an investment as a whole, an estimate is made of the costs applicable to the holding owned by Fife Council Pension Fund. investment management expenses deducted from capital may be under or overstated.
+However, as the costs are included in the fund account by adjusting the change in market value of investments, any inaccuracy in the cost estimate will not change the reported net